-(4) Roles, etc. of Principal Institutions and Subsidiary Institutions
+1.2.3 Roles, etc. of Principal Institutions and Subsidiary Institutions

-Under this program, R&D projects shall be implemented by Principal Institutions or, if necessary, Subsidiary Institutions
+Under this program, R&D projects shall be implemented by Principal Institutions or, if necessary, Subsidiary Institutions.

-- (a) "Principal Institution" refers to the research institute with which the R&D Principal Investigator (PI) is affiliated and that is their main place of research; which has concluded a direct contracted R&D agreement with AMED; and which is the research institute, etc., in Japan referred to in the next item "II.
-Application Requirements 1.
-Eligible Applicants". - (b) "Subsidiary Institution" refers to a research institute, etc. other than the Principal Institution with which a Co-Investigator is affiliated and that is their main place of research and which has concluded a subcontracted R&D agreement with the Principal Institution. - (c) "PI" refers to a researcher (one person) who is affiliated with the Principal Institution and who takes responsibility for formulating an R&D implementation plan and compiling the research accomplishments for the R&D project for which the application is being submitted during the implementation period. - (d) "Co-Investigator" refers to a researcher who is affiliated the Principal Institution or a Subsidiary Institution and who shares implementation of R&D items with the PI and take responsibility for carry out the relevant R&D items. - (e) "Representative Investigator" refers to either the PI or the Co-Investigator affiliated with the Principal Institution or a Subsidiary Institution who is the representative researcher (one person) for the relevant research institution. (e.g.: the PI is the R&D Representative for the Principal Institution.)
+- (A) "Principal Institution" refers to the research institution with which the R&D Principal Investigator (PI) is affiliated and that is their main place of research;1 which has concluded a direct contracted R&D agreement with AMED;2 and which is the research institution, etc., in Japan referred to in Chapter 2. - (B) "Subsidiary Institution" refers to a research institution, etc. other than the Principal Institution with which a Co-Investigator is affiliated and that is their main place of research1 and which has concluded a subcontracted R&D agreement with the Principal Institution. - (C) "PI" refers to a researcher (one person) who is affiliated with the Principal Institution and who takes responsibility for formulating an R&D implementation plan and compiling the research accomplishments for the R&D project for which the application is being submitted during the implementation period. - (D) "Co-Investigator" refers to a researcher who is affiliated the Principal Institution or a Subsidiary Institution and who shares implementation of R&D items with the PI and takes responsibility for carry out the relevant R&D items. - (E) "Representative Investigator" refers to either the PI or the Co-Investigator affiliated with the Principal Institution or a Subsidiary Institution who is the representative researcher (one person) for the relevant research institution.
+(E.g.: the PI is the R&D Representative for the Principal Institution.)